asreedh3/Dataset-Mining/README.md

 Project1: Image Data Naive Bayes Classifier
 Created an Image Data Classifier Using a Gaussian Naive Bayes Classifier.
 Used a publicly available dataset.
 Link to the dataset is given here https://archive.ics.uci.edu/ml/datasets/Image+Segmentation.
-Simple Classifier Built and Performance assessed using accuracy score, confusion matrix and ROC Curves
+Simple Classifier Built and Performance assessed using accuracy score, confusion matrix and ROC Curves.

+Project2: Decision Tree Classifier for Pima Indians Dataset.
+Decision Tree Classifier created on Pima Indians Dataset and hyperparameter tuning done using GridSearchCV to find optimal hyperparameters.
+Tree structure displayed to gain insight on key features.
+Performance assessed using accuracy score and confusion matrix on the test dataset.

+Project3: SVM Classifier for Pima Indians Dataset
+SVM Classifier created on Pima Indians Dataset and hyperparameter tuning done using GridSearchCV to find optimal hyperparameters.Performance assessed using accuracy score and confusion matrix on the test dataset.

+Project4: Decision Tree Regressorsion on the Diabetes Dataset.
+Decision Tree Regression done on diabetes dataset and r2 scores recored to test performance.